Azure-Samples/academic-knowledge-analytics-visualization/src/AcademicAnalytics/10. Conference Trending Topics/README.md

 ### ConferenceTrendingTopics.pbit

-The template visualizes the results using a two line charts to illustrate the compare the trending topics publication/citation count over time.
+The template visualizes the results using two line charts to compare trending topics' publication/citation count over time.
-Additional slicer to select which field level to show on the line chart.
+The template also has an additional slicer to filter trending topics by their field level for better comparison.

 #### Template Parameters